In some ways, The Oughts was much like The '90s — however, there were a few key differences that will be highlighted here.

 Headlines & Daily Life:

-- In 2002, the new decade saw a new country become a free, independent nation.
-East Timor broke free of Indonesia's oppressive rulenote and became the world's youngest Asian democracy.
+In 2002, the new decade saw a new country become a free, independent nation.
+East Timor broke free of Indonesia's oppressive rulenote This is part of the 1998 Reformation movement, which transformed the government into a democratic one.
+The Indonesians let them go, no-questions-asked-no-compensations-demanded, as they see the control of East Timor as part of the despicable military hegemony. and became the world's youngest Asian democracy.

-- In 2008, Barack Obama was elected President of the United States and sworn in the following year, making him the first African-American to do so.
+Barack Obama was elected President of the United States and sworn in the following year, making him the first black man to do so.

-- Moral Guardians were no less frantic than they were in the previous decade; video games (particularly Grand Theft Auto) remained a popular whipping boy, but the main crux of their efforts was meant to do something about this whole gay thing.
+Moral Guardians were no less frantic than they were in the previous decade; video games (particularly Grand Theft Auto) remained a popular whipping boy, but the main crux of their efforts was meant to do something about this whole LGBT rights thing.

-- In spite of conservative opposition, however, the decade was a major tipping point regarding public views of homosexuality.
-Over the course of the Oughts, especially in more liberal areas and amongst young people, homophobia quickly became on a par with racism in terms of social taboos, and people who opposed gay rights tended to be viewed as religious weirdos.
-By the end of the decade, words like "fag" and similar epithets required N-Word Privileges to use, and same-sex marriage, considered unthinkable in the 20th century, was legalized in Washington DC (in 2009), five US statesnote , Mexico City, and seven countries on three continentsnote .
+In spite of conservative opposition, however, the decade was a major tipping point regarding public views of homosexuality.
+Over the course of the Oughts, especially in more liberal areas and among young people, homophobia quickly became on par with racism in terms of social taboos, and people who opposed gay rights tended to be viewed as overly-religious and out-of-touch whackjobs.
+By the end of the decade, words like "fag/faggot" and similar epithets required N-Word Privileges to use, and same-sex marriage, considered unthinkable in the 20th century, was legalized in Washington, D.C. (in 2009), five US states note Massachusetts in 2004, Connecticut in 2008, and Vermont, Iowa and New Hampshire in 2009 (though NH's law only came into effect at the start of 2010) , Mexico City, and seven countries on three continents note the Netherlands in 2001, Belgium in 2003, Spain and Canada in 2005, South Africa in 2006, and Norway and Sweden in 2009 .
 This trend has continued into the 2010s.

 Of course, a certain amount of backlash against gay marriage (though, notably, not against civil unions) still did occur, most notably in California, whose attempt to legalize gay marriage proved short-lived.
 It's also fair to say that more traditional attitudes still tended to prevail among certain groups, most notably some ethnic minorities and religious communities, even in otherwise liberal areas.